System-Admins/m365assessment/README.md

    Connect-M365Tenant
    ```

    > **Note:** This may prompt you up to 7 times for username/password, please make sure to follow the instructions in the PowerShell session.
-You also need to consent to the Pnp.PowerShell module accessing your tenant.
+You also need to consent to the "Pnp.PowerShell" and "Microsoft Graph" module accessing your tenant.
+If a browser dont open, or it hangs, cancel the operation and rerun the "Connect-M365Tenant" cmdlet again.

 5. After a successful connection to the Microsoft 365 tenant, run the assessment.